status-im/nimbus-eth2/docs/the_nimbus_book/src/migration.md

 The main pain point involves the exporting and importing of the [slashing protection database](https://eips.ethereum.org/EIPS/eip-3076), since each client takes a slightly different approach here.

+**The most important takeaway is that you ensure that two clients will never validate with the same keys at the same time.** In other words, you must ensure that your original client is stopped, and no longer validating, before importing your keys into Nimbus.

 > **Please take your time to get this right.** Don't hesitate to reach out to us in the `#helpdesk` channel of [our discord](https://discord.gg/j3nYBUeEad) if you come across a stumbling block.
 We are more than happy to help guide you through the migration process.
 Given what's at stake, there is no such thing as a stupid question.

 ## Step 1 - Sync the Nimbus beacon node